Sure Dividend

 Growth Prospects

-Overall, it is prudent not to rely on PermRock growing its distribution significantly in the upcoming years off this year’s high base.
+Overall, it is prudent not to rely on PermRock to grow its distribution significantly in the upcoming years of this year’s high base.

 Dividend Analysis